-Facebook And Twitter Limit Sharing New York Post Story About Joe Biden
+Facebook And Twitter Limit Sharing 'New York Post' Story About Joe Biden

-Facebook and Twitter took action on Wednesday to limit the distribution of a New York Post story making unconfirmed claims about Democratic presidential nominee Joe Biden, leading President Trump's campaign and allies to charge the companies with censorship.
+Facebook and Twitter took action on Wednesday to limit the distribution of New York Post reporting with unconfirmed claims about Democratic presidential nominee Joe Biden, leading President Trump's campaign and allies to charge the companies with censorship.

 Both social media companies said the moves were aimed at slowing the spread of potentially false information.
 But they gave few details about how they reached their decisions, sparking criticism about the lack of clarity and consistency with which they apply their rules.

-The New York Post story published on Wednesday cited emails, purportedly sent by Biden's son Hunter, that the news outlet says it got from Trump's private lawyer, Rudy Giuliani, and former Trump adviser Steve Bannon.
+The New York Post published a series of stories on Wednesday citing emails, purportedly sent by Biden's son Hunter, that the news outlet says it got from Trump's private lawyer, Rudy Giuliani, and former Trump adviser Steve Bannon.

-Facebook was limiting distribution of the story while its outside fact-checkers reviewed the story's claims, spokesman Andy Stone said.
+Facebook was limiting distribution of the Post's main story while its outside fact-checkers reviewed the claims, spokesman Andy Stone said.
 That means the platform's algorithms won't place posts linking to the story as highly in people's news feeds, reducing the number of users who see it.
-However, the story has still been liked, shared or commented on more than 290,000 times on Facebook, according data from CrowdTangle, a research tool owned by Facebook.
+However, the story has still been liked, shared or commented on almost 600,000 times on Facebook, according to data from CrowdTangle, a research tool owned by the social network.

 Stone said Facebook sometimes takes this step if it sees "signals" that something gaining traction is false, to give fact-checkers time to evaluate the story before it spreads widely.
 He did not give more detail on what signals Facebook uses or how often it takes this approach.

 Twitter went further.
-It is blocking users from posting pictures of the emails or links to the New York Post stories referring to them, spokesman Trenton Kennedy said, citing its rules against "directly distribut[ing] content obtained through hacking that contains private information."
+It is blocking users from posting pictures of the emails or links to two of the New York Post's stories referring to them, spokesman Trenton Kennedy said, citing its rules against sharing "content obtained through hacking that contains private information."

-Users who try to share the link on Twitter are shown a notice saying, "We can't complete this request because this link has been identified by Twitter or our partners as being potentially harmful."
-If a user clicks on a link already posted on Twitter, the user is taken to a warning screen saying, "this link may be unsafe," which they have to click past to read the story.
-Twitter also required the New York Post to delete its tweet about the story, Kennedy said.
+Users who try to share the links on Twitter are shown a notice saying, "We can't complete this request because this link has been identified by Twitter or our partners as being potentially harmful."

+If a user clicks on links already posted on Twitter, the user is taken to a warning screen saying, "this link may be unsafe," which they have to click past to read the story.
+Twitter also required the New York Post to delete its tweet about the story.

-Twitter said it decided to block the story because it couldn't be sure about the origins of the emails.
+Twitter said it decided to block the links because it couldn't be sure about the origins of the emails.
+It said its policy "prohibits the use of our service to distribute content obtained without authorization" and that it doesn't want to encourage hacking by allowing people to share "possibly illegally obtained materials."

-But the company declined to comment on how it had reached that decision or what evidence it had weighed.
+But the company declined to comment on how it had reached that decision or what evidence it had weighed about the emails in the Post's stories.

+The company later gave an additional explanation for why it was blocking the stories.

+Its safety team said in a tweet that the images of emails in the articles "include personal and private information — like email addresses and phone numbers — which violate our rules" against unauthorized sharing of such details.

+CEO Jack Dorsey acknowledged that the company's communication about why it was blocking the articles "was not great."
+He tweeted that it was "unacceptable" to prevent people from sharing "with zero context as to why we're blocking."

-Asked for comment about the social networks' actions, a New York Post spokeswoman referred to an article by the paper's editorial board.
+Asked for comment about the social networks' actions, New York Post spokeswoman Iva Benson referred NPR to an article by the paper's editorial board.

-"Our story explains where the info came from, and a Senate committee now confirms it also received the files from the same source," the article said.
+"Our story explains where the info came from, and a Senate committee now confirms it also received the files from the same source," the editorial said.
 "Yet Facebook and Twitter are deliberately trying to keep its users from reading and deciding for themselves what it means."

 Twitter and Facebook have been acting more aggressively in recent weeks to curb the spread of false claims and manipulation related to the election, as part of efforts to avoid a repeat of 2016, when Russian-linked actors used social media to target American voters.